 - Securing the funding required for the trip

-Teams from recognized student groups need written confirmation from their group's president that the team can use the group's account to deposit funds into and spend funds out of.
-In so doing, the president is acknowledging that the group is taking financial responsibility for the team's actions.
+Teams from recognized student groups need written confirmation from their group's president that the team can use the group's account in order to deposit or withdraw funds.
+In so doing, the president acknowledges that the group takes on financial responsibility for the team's actions.

 Independent teams must use an ABP account to deposit funds raised specifically to support the project.
 These groups can also spend out of this account for project-related expenses.

 Nonrefundable contributions must be submitted to the ABP by each team member.
 The Project Leaders are required to deposit their nonrefundable contributions by the first workshop.
 Other team members are required to deposit their nonrefundable contributions by the second workshop.

 Domestic projects require a $50 nonrefundable contribution.